takamin/aws-node-util/README.md

 DESCRIPTION
 -----------

-The utilities to manipulate AWS Lambda and Amazon DynamoDB.
+The command sets to manipulate AWS with the local command line interface.

+These are wrapper for the AWS CLI with shell script or Node.js.

 REQUIREMENT
 -----------

-For this utility, following utilities are required: AWS CLI, Curl, Zip/Unzip, and Node.js.
+For this utility, following utilities are required:

+* AWS CLI
+* Node.js
+* Curl
+* Zip/Unzip

 Utils for AWS Lambda
 -------------------